michoel-lab/lvreml/README.md

 # lvreml

+**lvreml** implements a restricted maximum-likelihood method for learning latent variance components in gene expression data.
+The method is fully described in the paper:

-Restricted maximum-likelihood method for learning latent variance components in gene expression data with known confounders
+[MA Malik](https://www.uib.no/en/persons/Muhammad.Ammar.Malik) and [T Michoel](https://lab.michoel.info).
+Restricted maximum-likelihood method for learning latent variance components in gene expression data with known and unknown confounders.

+A copy of the paper and supplementary information is also available in the [paper](./paper/) directory of this repository.

+**lvreml** is available for Matlab and Python.